 When we consider these metapsychological formulations in light of psychoanalytic case material, both proposals fall apart.
 The Kris case material he cites as pertinent to the death drive formulation does indeed reflect forms of ongoing dissatisfaction and, in a sense, desired dissatisfaction.
 But examination of the case material points to clinical syndromes involving forms of penis envy or, to use a more apt current term, phallic narcissism or, in Judith Kestenberg’s terminology, outer-genital narcissism.
 28 Analysis of that syndrome reveals subjects to be trapped in postures of renunciation of a fantasized phallic object, and that they are doing so – as explicitly interpreted by Torok, and as potentially interpreted by Kris – to both ward off Oedipal conflicts and maintain fantasied dependent relationships.
 Contrary to what one would expect if the death drive were as powerfully involved as Zizek suggests, these syndromes are subject to analytic resolution.
 Such a resolution involves an escape from fantasy constructs that, to put it generally, leave the subject subordinated to a parental imago and plagued with depression and anxiety over aggressive impulses.
 Indeed, in a strong sense a resolution is possible precisely because the analysand is not in the grip of a death drive derivative, but rather of a terrible psychological quandary organized in terms of relations with others, and the emotions that accompany them.
 That definition of a problem implies the possibility of a solution via transformed fantasies about relationships and thus relationships themselves.
 Simply, once analysands work through the narcissistic insults and outrage they are preoccupied with, they can live more fully.
 While it can be argued that this escape does not necessarily lead to authenticity, it is much, much less plausible to argue that phallic narcissism represents an authentic way of life.
 Psychoanalytic case material suggests the opposite.

 We question Zizek’s madness-jouissance couplet in much the same terms.
 Again, taking the madness-jouissance structure as a guide for selecting relevant psychoanalytic case material, it is very doubtful that the power Zizek attributes to this psychological structure is universally experienced.
-Instead of madness representing a universal possibility that must be forestalled by jouissance, the most relevant psychoanalytic case literature suggests that madness-jouissance are psychological options for subjects suffering from serious narcissistic injury, and who have fabricated a solution to this injury that is heavily reliant on the mobilization of sexual feelings.
+Instead of madness representing a universal possibility that must be forestalled by jouissance, the most relevant psychoanalytic case literature suggests that madness-jouissance are psychological options for subjects suffering from serious narcissistic injury, and who have fabricated a solution to this injury that is heavily reliant on the mobilization of euphoric sexual feelings.
 This solution (in McDougall’s useful innovation, a neosexuality 29 ) can be questioned not as a deviation from the heterosexual norm, but because it rigidly freezes the subject in their history, warding off rage and depression associated with childhood insufficiency and helplessness.
 In this state, relationships with others tend to be relationships with props in the subject’s neverending narcissistic drama.
-30 Once more, this cannot plausibly be regarded as an authentic way of life.
+30 It is simply fatuous to promote this submersion in repetition as in any way “authentic.”
 When we consider the more common circumscribed “delusions of everyday life” described by Shengold, in which jouissance is not strongly organized around sexuality and transpires with less complex omnipotent renderings of self and other, our conclusions are the same.

 3. For example, Ogden views the death drive as a mobilization of primitive, in-born “fight-flight” reactions against the subject’s instincts themselves, a fundamental assault on the experience of need and its representation.
 Thomas Ogden, The Matrix of the Mind, Aronson: New York, 1993, ch.
 2. This is in line with the frequent observation that psychotic episodes centrally reflect a subject’s terror, and that one way to reduce this terror is to eliminate a sense of being impelled towards anything that one might need, because therein lies danger.
 See, for example, Karon, Bert.
 (1992).
 “The Fear of Understanding Schizophrenia.”
 Psychoanalytic Psychology., 09:191-211.
 Similarly, Andre Green writes of the “disobjectalising function” of the death drive that serves to withdraw investment and delink from an object.
 Andre Green, The Work of the Negative, Free Association: New York. ch.
 4 passim.